Benghazi: 2011 Revolution

 In February 2011, peaceful protests erupted in Benghazi that were brutally suppressed by Gaddafi's armed forces and loyalists.
 The violence urged the people to fight back and try to overthrow Gaddafi from power in The Libyan Revolution.
 At least 500 people were killed in the protests against the government.

 The former Libyan flag used in the Kingdom of Libya was used by many protesters as an opposition flag.
 Demonstrators were also seen carrying images of King Idris I. Benghazi and the Cyrenaica have been traditional strongholds of the royal Senussi dynasty.

-As of 21 February, the city was reported to be largely controlled by the opposition.
-The widely loathed mayor, Huda Ben Amer, nicknamed "the Executioner", fled the city for Tripoli.
+By 21 February, the city was reported to be largely controlled by the opposition.
+The widely loathed mayor, Huda Ben Amer, nicknamed "the Executioner", had fled the city for Tripoli.
 Residents organised to direct traffic and collect refuse.
 By 24 February, a committee made up of lawyers, judges and respected local people had been formed in order to provide civic administration and public services within the city.
 Two local radio stations, operated by Voice of Free Libya, along with a newspaper, were also established.

 From 26 February to 26 August, Benghazi was the temporary headquarters of the National Transitional Council which is led by the former justice minister, Mustafa Abdul Jalil, until Tripoli was liberated.

 On 19 March, pro-Gaddafi forces almost defeated the rebellion when they began attacking the city of Benghazi in a major offensive, but were forced back the next day when NATO forces began implementing United Nations Security Council Resolution 1973.

 On 1 June, explosives were detonated in a car near the Tibesti Hotel, with a rebel spokesman calling the bombing a "cowardly act".
 It was suspected that an officer was killed, and many people started to shout out anti-Gaddafi chants while the Tibesti was cordoned off.

 On 19 May 2012, residents of Benghazi voted in historic local elections; this was the first time such elections have been held in the city since the 1960s, and turnout was high.